e-j-w/ChartOfNuclides/doc/BUILDING.md

 ./proc_data
 ```

-This will build the data package file `con.dat` in the same directory (you can then get rid of the original data files if you don't want them anymore).
+This will build the data package file `chart.dat` in the same directory (you can then get rid of the original data files if you don't want them anymore).

 # Windows